AFelidae/memory_edit_base/README.md

 Written all in rust.

-#### Example
+### Example

-Example of main.rs thats read and writes to some pointers in memory
+main.rs thats read and writes to some pointers in memory of SomeDllOrExe

 ```Rust
 #[path = "mem_util/input.rs"]